One of London’s most recognizable and popular attractions is the London Eye.

 When is the London Eye Open?

-The London Eye is currently open from 11am until 6pm.
+- For February and March 2023, it is open from 11am until 6pm.
 These are the times of the first and last boarding windows.

 It is open every day except major holidays, including Christmas Day (25th December), New Years Eve (31st December) and New Years Day (1st January).